Semicontinuity of capacity under pointed intrinsic flat convergence: Appendix B: tangential differential, Dirichlet energy, Sobolev spaces, and capacity

 $\Tan(S,x)$ exists and $L$ is uniquely determined on $\Tan(S,x)$ and its restriction to $\Tan(S,x)$ is called the tangential differential to $S$ at $x$ and is denoted by

 Furthermore, the tangential differential is characterized by the property that for any Lipschitz map $g: A \subset \R^n \to S$,

-\end{thm} Note that if $d_x^S f$ is defined, then its dual norm satisfies $|d_x^S f| \leq \Lip(f)$.
+\end{thm} Note that if $d_x^S f$ is defined, then its dual norm satisfies

-If $S$ is an arbitrary separable, countably $\cH^n$-rectifiable metric space, we isometrically embed $S$ into a $w^*$-separable Banach space $Z$, $\iota: S \to Z$.
-Then for $\cH^n$-almost every $x\in S$ we can define the \emph{approximate tangent space} of $S$ at $x$ as
+For an arbitrary countably $\cH^n$-rectifiable metric space $S$, the fact that we can always embed it into a $w^*$-separable dual space allows us to define approximate tangent spaces to $S$ in the following way. \begin{definition}[{\cite[Definition~5.9]{AK_rect}}] Let $S$ be a separable, countably $\cH^n$-rectifiable metric space, let $Z$ be a $w^*$-separable Banach space and let $\iota : S \to Z$ be a distance-preserving map.
+Then for $\cH^n$-almost every $x \in S$ the \emph{approximate tangent space} of $S$ at $x$ is defined as

-Even if we have chosen a particular isometric embedding, $\Tan(S,x)$ is uniquely determined $\cH^n$-a.e. up to linear isometries \cite{AK_rect}.
-If additionally $\theta$ and $\mu$ are as in the previous theorem, then we define